Home « Program «

 Family assessments are used to assist decision-making regarding placement of children entering foster care.
 A formalized assessment known as the Child and Family Comprehensive Assessment (CCFA) is initiated soon after the child enters care.
 The child and his/her family, both immediate and extended, are engaged in the assessment process.
 Family-centered approaches such as Family Team Meetings and Multi-Disciplinary Team Staffings are effective ways to involve the family in assessment, planning and decision-making around the needs of the child.
 The Family Assessment is the foundation of the family case plan and will also assist judges, CASAs (Court Appointed Special Advocates), Citizen Panels, and other providers working with the child and family to gain a better understanding of the:

-• Family's history and/or patterns of behavior; e.g., prior CPS involvement or foster care placements, past experience with handling crisis, problems with addiction, criminal behavior, etc.;
+• Family's history and/or patterns of behavior; e.g., prior Child Protective Services (CPS) involvement or foster care placements, past experience with handling crisis, problems with addiction, criminal behavior, etc.

-• Probability of the child returning home or the likelihood of an alternative permanency plan; and
+• Probability of the child returning home or the likelihood of an alternative permanency plan

 Publicly available information indicates there is some training available for this program.